THE EMOTIONAL INTENSITY METER

 The Red and Blue, and the Green.png

-Note: It is common to mistake “numb (overwhelm” with calmness.
-You will know it is calmness when you feel “like yourself” again and you can see the negative impact on your behavior toward the other person and take responsibility for it as you also see to repair and address the issue at hand with the other person.
+Note: Mistaking “numb (overwhelm” with calmness is common.
+You will know it is calm when you feel “like yourself” again, and you can see the negative impact on your behavior toward the other person and take responsibility for it as you also see to repair and address the issue at hand with the other person.

 Screen Shot 2019-04-06 at 1.21.14 PM.png